Michael-Command-Bar/react-hydra/README.md

 What is Hydra?
 ================

-Hydra exposes the renderToString() and renderToStaticMarkup() methods within React.js as a service.
+Hydra exposes the renderToString() and renderToStaticMarkup() methods within React.js as a HTTP service.
 It is intended as a way of using a React.js front-end without losing the benefits of SEO in non-javascript server languages.

 Installation
 ================